yqyeoh/techpass-tenant-docs/docs/otpaas.md

 The second endpoint verifies the OTP against the ID of the OTP request.

 ### Generating your API Key
 The API requests require the Authorization Bearer header together with the valid token to allow a successful call.
-The token is a base64 encoded string hash of the `appId` and the HMAC-SHA256 hash `secret`.
+The token is a base64 encoded string hash of the `namespace`, `appId` and the HMAC-SHA256 hash `secret`.

 You may use the following Node.js code to compute your API Key.
 Replace your `namespace`, `appId` and `secret` in the appropriate const below.